-When composer Jake Runestad was commissioned to write a work for choir and cello, he knew he wanted to give the cello a strong voice in a piece that celebrates its fullest range of moods.
+When composer Jake Runestad was commissioned to write a work for choir and cello, he knew he wanted to give the cello a strong voice in a piece that celebrated its fullest range of moods.

 Intended as love songs — and written sparingly so as to allow the cello plenty of interpretive space — "Cello Songs" uses the four seasons as a structure to examine how the cello's richness and complexity might mean very different things to us at different times in our lives.

-"Cello Songs" was commissioned by Doug Bella and David Hunt for the St. Charles Singers in memory of mother Doris J. Hunt.
-It premieres in St. Charles, Illinois, October 2-3, 2021.
-It marks Todd's eighth collaboration with Jake.
+"Cello Songs" was commissioned for the St. Charles Singers by Doug Bella and David Hunt in memory of mother Doris J. Hunt.
+It premiered in Wheaton, Illinois, October 2-3, 2021, featuring cellist Cameron Grimes.
+It marked Todd's eighth collaboration with Jake.

 One of the joys of a healthy collaborative relationship — realized only over much time and effort — is the extent to which each artist can urge the other into new creative challenges.
 Jake and I are constantly pushing back against one another in a process I've come to think of as "gainful aggravation."
 Like good actors who keep opening scene possibilities to one another, we've come to crave the hard-won surprises that result.